Types of Timber Used in Construction: A Practical Guide for Builders & DIYers

 Explore More Timber Guides →Frequently Asked Questions About Construction Timber

 Moisture content and grading.
 Timber should be properly dried (kiln-dried for interior use) and graded for structural applications.
 For framing, look for stamps indicating grade and species.
 For outdoor use, ensure proper treatment.
 Always check for straightness, minimal knots in critical areas, and absence of excessive warping or twisting.
-Also consider the timber's intended use - structural timber requires different properties than finish timber, so choose accordingly based on your specific project requirements.
+Also consider the timber's intended use—structural timber requires different properties than finish timber, so choose accordingly based on your specific project requirements.
+A practical tip: if you're buying from a yard, don't be shy about picking through the stack—most suppliers expect it, and grabbing the straightest boards saves a lot of frustration later.
+Also, if the timber feels noticeably heavy and cool to the touch compared to other boards in the same stack, it's probably holding more moisture; letting those pieces dry longer before use can reduce movement after installation.

 Conclusion